 Dr. Keller’s appointment as the state's sixth Commissioner of Higher Education was effective October 1, 2019.

 Dr. Keller came to the Coordinating Board from The University of Texas at Austin, where he was Deputy to the President for Strategy and Policy and a Professor of Practice.
-At UT Austin, Dr. Keller also served as Vice Provost for Higher Education Policy and Research and as Executive Director of the Center for Teaching and Learning.
+At UT Austin, Dr. Keller also served as Vice Provost for Higher Education Policy and Research and Executive Director of the Center for Teaching and Learning.
 Earlier in his career, Dr. Keller was a legislative aide in the Texas Senate and Texas House of Representatives, Director of Research for the Texas House, and Senior Education Advisor for the Speaker of the Texas House.

 Dr. Keller has taught at Georgetown University, St. Edward’s University, and the University of Texas at Austin.
 He holds a bachelor’s degree from the University of Notre Dame and an M.A. and Ph.D. in philosophy from Georgetown University.
 From 2005 to 2015, he served as an intelligence officer in the United States Navy Reserve.
 He and his wife, Gena Nivens Keller, live in Austin with their three children.